- Course: BA Economics and Geography (Industrial)

 What was your role within the company?

 I worked within the Strategic Planning and Advisory department (East Midlands branch), specialising in Transportation Planning.
 Transport Planning is about preparing, assessing and implementing policies, plans and projects to cater for future travel needs and challenges.
 My main role involved overseeing development proposals to ensure they would not have a harmful impact on the transport network.
-I was also involved with consultancy, offering clients recommendations on how to make a development more sustainable in order to be granted planning applications.
+I was also involved with consultancy, offering clients recommendations on how to make development more sustainable in order to be granted planning applications.

 What did you enjoy the most and did you get involved in any interesting projects?

 I thoroughly enjoyed the diversity associated with the role and the dynamic nature of projects.
-For example: one day I would be conducting empirical analysis and modelling, whilst the next I could be presenting to 200 children about sustainable travel in a school.
-Whilst on placement I was also involved with the delivery of a Personal Travel Planning (PTP) project, which attempted to promote modal shift away from unsustainable travel behaviours by engaging with the wider community in order to understand and overcome the travel barriers individuals’ face.
+For example, one day I would be conducting empirical analysis and modelling, whilst the next I could be presenting to 200 children about sustainable travel in a school.
+Whilst on placement I was also involved with the delivery of a Personal Travel Planning (PTP) project, which attempted to promote a modal shift away from unsustainable travel behaviours by engaging with the wider community in order to understand and overcome the travel barriers individuals’ face.
 This project gave me the opportunity to interact with a wide range of people, build confidence and ultimately impact other people’s lives for the better.

 Why did you want to undertake a year in industry?